Observation of incipient charge nematicity in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

-In Ba(Fe$_{1-x}$Co$_{x})_2$As$_{2}$, the structural transition at $T_{s}$ either precedes or accompanies a magnetic transition at $T_{N}$, disappearing near the doping concentration with the highest superconducting transition temperature $T_{c}$ (see the phase diagram of Fig. \ref{polar}b).
-The nematic/orthorhombic state is characterized by inequivalent Fe-Fe bond lengths along the in-plane $a$ and $b$ directions ($x$ and $y$ coordinates respectively of the one-Fe unit cell used throughout, see Fig. \ref{polar}a), and by anisotropic electronic responses~\cite{Fernandes_SUST}.
-If this state is a consequence of the nematicity of electronic degrees of freedom, as is widely held, associated fluctuations should be present in the tetragonal phase and should increase as the temperature is lowered towards $T_{s}$.
-Probing these nematic fluctuations in the magnetic channel is a difficult task as it involves measuring higher order spin response functions.
-On the other hand, the charge nematic fluctuations, if present, can be extracted via electronic Raman scattering measurements.
+In Ba(Fe$_{1-x}$Co$_{x})_{2}$As$_{2}$, the structural transition at $T_{s}$ either precedes or accompanies a magnetic transition at $T_{N}$, disappearing near the doping concentration with the highest superconducting transition temperature $T_{c}$ (see the phase diagram of Fig. \ref{polar}(a)).
+The nematic/orthorhombic state is characterized by inequivalent Fe-Fe bond lengths along the in-plane $a$ and $b$ directions ($x$ and $y$ coordinates respectively of the one-Fe unit cell used throughout, see Fig. \ref{polar}(a)), and by anisotropic electronic properties~\cite{Chu,Tanatar,ARPES-Yi,Dusza,Fernandes_SUST}.
+If this state is indeed a consequence of the condensation of an electronic nematic order parameter, its fluctuations should be present in the tetragonal phase and should increase as the temperature is lowered towards $T_{s}$.
+Probing these electronic nematic fluctuations directly is therefore fundamental to unveil the nature of the structural transition, and to evaluate their possible role in the superconducting pairing mechanism.

+Here, we report electronic Raman scattering measurements of the charge nematic susceptibility in the tetragonal phase of Ba(Fe$_{1-x}$Co$_{x})_{2}$As$_{2}$ single crystals in which no explicit tetragonal symmetry breaking stress was applied (i..e. strain-free crystals).
+We show that charge nematic fluctuations are manifested in the Raman spectra by a quasi-elastic peak in the $x^{2}-y^{2}$ (B$_{1g}$) symmetry, whose intensity strongly increases in the tetragonal phase upon approaching $T_{s}$, signaling an incipient charge nematic order.
+The extracted static charge nematic susceptibility displays a sizable enhancement over a wide doping range above the superconducting dome, suggesting it may play a role in the superconducting mechanism.
+Comparison with available shear modulus data indicates that the enhanced charge nematic susceptibility is weakly coupled to the lattice, highlighting the need to incorporate additional degrees of freedom to explain the structural transition.

+Raman experiments have been carried out using a diode-pumped solid state laser emitting at 532$\:\mathrm{nm}$ and a triple grating spectrometer equipped with a nitrogen cooled CCD camera \cite{SI}.
+Single crystals of Ba(Fe$_{1-x}$Co$_{x})_{2}$As$_{2}$ were grown using the self-flux method.
+The magnetic and superconducting transition temperatures were determined by transport measurements performed on crystals from the same batch \cite{Rullier}.
+The structural transition temperature was determined by monitoring phonon anomalies observed when entering the orthorhombic phase \cite{Chauviere}.